galkahana/hummus-services-redux/README.md

 The server API allows to generate PDF jobs and later download the resultant files.
 All with api tokens.
 There's also job management, accounting information and other useful stuff.

+The project repo includes the backend code, frontend code and deployment code via helm charts or regular manifests.

 # Structure
 There's `backend` folder for the server and `frontend` for the web app.